wooshrow/ooxClone/README.md

 ### Paper

 Stefan Koppier, [_The Path Explosion Problem in Symbolic Execution, an Approach to the Effects of Concurrency and Aliasing_](./doc/koppier_thesis.pdf).
 Master thesis, Utrecht University, 2020.

+### Examples and Benchmark

+They can be found under `examples`.
+They include two benchmarks: `benchmarkpv` contains programs from the PSV-course and `benchmarksvcomp` contains selected programs from the SV-Comp set.

+There is a test script  `tests\Testoox.hs` from where you can run OOX on example-sets and benchmarks:

+* Do `> cabal v2-repl` from CLI.
+* Then from ghci `:l ./tests/Testoox.hs`
+* Once loaded, do for example: `runTestSuite tsuite_simple1`

+### Tool workflow

+* Top level: `Main.hs`.
+This parses the source file, then does an analysis-phase, and then execution-phase.
+   * The parsing is done by the function `parsingPhase` from `Parsing/Phase.hs`.
+The parser produces a value of type `Sem r CompilationUnit`.
+The type `Sem` is from _Polysemy_.
+   * The analysis is done by the function `analysisPhase` from `Analysis/Phase.hs`

+### Other notes

+* Function that evaluates path-condition: `execAssume` in the module `Execution.Semantics.AssertAssume`.
+This in turn calls `evaluateAsBool` in the module `Execution.Semantics.Evaluation`.